digital-ai/release-integration-sdk-workshop/part-3/lab-7-troubleshoot.md

 ```

 As you can see the check failed with final message `Stopping because error during wait for the deployment xld-operator-controller-manager`.
-So we need to check more previous log is there something additionally halpfull.
+So we need to check more previous log is there something additionally helpful.
 One of the notes is

     Check the operator pod events with the describe command: kubectl describe pod xld-operator-controller-manager-5757db45fb-4lv8q -n ns-yourname